cenotes/cenotes/docs/readme.rst

    * Using the duress key instead of the real decryption key will delete the note and respond as if the note didn't exist (to avoid indicating the use of the duress key)
 * Persistent visit notes
-   * Notes can be marked as "persistent visit" so that that they are not deleted based on visit count
+   * Notes can be marked as "persistent visit" so that that they are not deleted based on visit count.
+     These are not stored on the server and can be used across different backend servers.

 How does this work?